 What is a Penthouse?
-Understanding the Ultimate in Luxury
+Understanding the Ultimate in Luxury June 2026

 Penthouses represent the epitome of exclusive living.
-Penthouse apartments perched above the busy streets offer residents unparalleled privacy, modern amenities, and unobstructed views.
+Penthouse apartments perched above the busy streets offer residents privacy, modern amenities, and unobstructed views.
 Penthouses are luxurious residential units on the roof of a building like a high-rise office block, a hotel, or an apartment building.

 The prime location, exclusive amenities, and floor plan distinguish penthouse luxury apartments from run-of-the-mill homes.
 Penthouse units in New York City come at a premium.
 Yet they are sought after, with no shortage of buyers and renters looking for the best views and willing to pay top dollar for a high-end penthouse.

-Come with us as we discover the advantages of luxury penthouse living and what to look for in a top-floor apartment.
+This guide covers the advantages of luxury penthouse living and what to look for in a top-floor apartment.

 Penthouse History and Evolution